micahbf/micahmoto/_posts/2020-01-13-cartagena-medellin-cartagena-medellin.md

 location: "Medellín, Colombia"
 ---

-After New Year’s in Cartagena, it was not long at all before Noah arrived to visit for a week.
+After New Year’s in Cartagena, it was not long at all before Noah (my brother) arrived to visit for a week.
 We spent a couple days in Cartagena, and pretty as it is, there really isn’t a whole lot to do or see in that town.

 {% picture cartagenaoldtown.jpg --alt A typical block in Cartagena's old town %}
 {% picture cartagenaskyline.jpg --alt Cartagena's very white skyline %}